HumbleGrumble87/Routeroo/README.md

 FIRST

-Need to get router modeled, with ability to take a config as arguement, and wait for user input
+Need to get router modeled, with ability to take a config as argument, and wait for user input

 MODEL